AO-StreetArt/CrazyIvan/docs/pages/deps.rst

 LibHiredis
 ----------
-`LibHiredis <https://github.com/redis/hiredis>`__ is used to communicate with Redis, a distributed key-value store.
+`LibHiredis <https://github.com/redis/hiredis>`__ is used to communicate with Redis, a distributed key-value store, and is a dependency of AOSSL

 `LibHiredis <https://github.com/redis/hiredis>`__ is released under a BSD License.